 Lemongrass tea is made from the dried leaves or stalks of the lemongrass plant known by the botanical name Cymbopogom.
 The lemongrass plant grows in warmer temperatures and is native to South Asia.
 Today, the plant is frequently cultivated for use in tea and essential oils in Southeast Asia including Indonesia and the Philippines.

 The lemongrass plant is also commonly known as tanglad, barbed wire grass, citronella grass, and silky heads.
-The plant has many different species including citronella grass, but the species used for tea is largely Cymbopogom citratus.
+The plant has many different species including citronella grass, but the species used for tea is largely Cymbopogon citratus.
+The tea is naturally caffeine-free and can be enjoyed all day without adverse side effects for sleep.
+Thanks to its acidity, the tea leaves can be added in place of lemon juice to Butterfly Pea Flower Tea to turn the tea from a rich blue to a vibrant purple.
+It's also commonly added as a flavoring to black tea.

 A study published in the Journal of Young Pharmacists examined the effects of lemongrass tea on digestion.
 Researchers found that lemongrass tea leaves have protective effects against gastric ulcers and stomach issues caused by aspirin and absolute ethanol.
-The study was performed on mice and more research is needed to provide conclusive evidence of lemongrass tea protective benefits in humans.
+The study was performed on mice and more research is needed to provide conclusive evidence of lemongrass tea protective benefits in humans (1).
+Anti-inflammatory properties may also help soothe stomach aches by decreasing inflammation.

 Lemongrass has also historically been used as a diuretic.
 Drinking lemongrass tea helps rid your body of excess wastes and can help speed up metabolism.
 Drinking the tea alone won't result in massive weight loss.
 Instead, add a detox lemongrass tea to a healthy diet and workout plan.